Do Managers Learn from Analysts?

 Date Written: June 1, 2019

 To maximize firm value managers must efficiently invest new capital.
-This paper examines whether analyst coverage impacts a firm’s investment efficiency.
-Using broker mergers and closures as exogenous shocks to the number of analysts covering a firm we find that firm investment efficiency significantly decreases after losing an analyst.
+This paper examines whether managers learn from analysts in making capital investment decisions.
+Using broker mergers and closures as exogenous shocks to the number of analysts covering a firm, we find that firm investment-Q sensitivity significantly decreases after losing an analyst.
 The impact is largest for firms with the fewest number of analysts.
-We find evidence that the effect is mainly driven by the role analysts play in information acquisition and in price efficiency.
-The results suggest that the recent decline in analyst coverage may negatively impact resource allocation and future firm performance.
+Moreover, the effect is mainly driven by the role analysts play in information acquisition and in price efficiency.
+We also find the spillover effect of analyst coverage using Reg FD as an alternative shock to analyst information production.
+The results suggest that the recent decline in analyst coverage may negatively impact firm investment and market-wide resource allocation.

 Suggested Citation: Suggested Citation